mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Webhook contains the config fields for Webhook's Integration
+Webhook contains the config fields for Webhook's Integration.

 <table>
     <thead>